Aevis/travis-php-informix/README.md

 every command with ```source /opt/ibm/scripts/informix_inf.env``` or put everything in a bash script and use that (see post-install.sh example).

+* Instead of manually downloading and installing the Client SDK on the host for the PHP pdo_informix extension, simply copy the ```/opt/ibm/informix``` folder from the Informix server container into the host and set the INFORMIXDIR environment variable.

 * The Developers Edition with default configuration fails during the disk initialization with a fatal error in shared memory creation.